 Features of Underbalanced Drilling:

-Mainly the pressures that are contributing towards the hydrostatic pressure of the drilling fluid or the bottom hole pressure include hydrostatic pressure of fluid column, associated frictional pressures, and the choke pressure as shown in Figure 1.
+Mainly the pressures that contribute towards the hydrostatic pressure of the drilling fluid or the bottom hole pressure include hydrostatic pressure of fluid column, associated frictional pressures, and the choke pressure as shown in Figure 1.
 The pressure equation for the underbalanced drilling method is stated below:

 P reservoir ˃ P bottom hole = P hydrostatic + P friction + P choke